-Who could forget the classic 1983 comedy Mr. Mom–or that famous poster?
-Not me.
-But something I had forgotten was the house that the family lived in.
-You can always count on a John Hughes movie to feature a good one.
-This was one of the first that he wrote, and it doesn’t disappoint.
+Who could forget the classic 1983 comedy Mr. Mom?
+Or that cute cape Michael Keaton and Teri Garr lived in?
+You can always count on a John Hughes movie to feature memorable houses.
 Despite the early ’80s decorating, it’s easy to imagine how beautiful this traditional Cape Cod could be with a few updates.

 The movie was called Mr. Mum in the U.K. Mister Mama in Greece.
 And Perfect Daddy in the Philippines.